princeote/FastMDXplora/docs/installation.md

 ### Scenario B — You already have conda or mamba installed

 Skip the auto-install.
-The same `python -m fastmdxplora.cli.main install` command detects your existing conda/mamba, skips the Miniforge download, and creates the `fastmdxplora` environment directly.
+The same `python fastmdx install` command detects your existing conda/mamba, skips the Miniforge download, and creates the `fastmdxplora` environment directly.

 If you don't yet have conda/mamba, Miniforge is the easiest source (it's conda + mamba + conda-forge preconfigured).
-The bootstrap installs it for you, so you don't need to grab it manually.
+The `install` command installs it for you, so you don't need to grab it manually.

 ### Scenario C — You only need analysis + reporting, not MD